Tim Vakoc

-Henry Timothy Vakoc ("VAH-kitch") (January 8, 1960 – June 20, 2009) was a Roman Catholic priest and a United States Army chaplain during the Iraq War, attaining the rank of major.
-He was critically injured on May 29, 2004, when his Humvee was struck by an IED (improvised explosive device) as he was returning from celebrating Mass for soldiers.
-He was also the first documented U.S. Army chaplain seriously injured during Operation Iraqi Freedom.
-He died on June 20, 2009.
+Henry Timothy Vakoc ("VAH-kitch"; January 8, 1960 – June 20, 2009) was an American Catholic priest and Army chaplain during the Iraq War, attaining the rank of major.
+He was critically injured on May 29, 2004, when his Humvee was struck by an IED as he was returning from celebrating Mass for soldiers.
+He was the first documented U.S. Army chaplain seriously injured during the war.

 Early years

 Vakoc was born on January 8, 1960, in Robbinsdale, Minnesota.
 He graduated in 1978 from Benilde-St. Margaret's School, Minneapolis.
 He graduated from St. Cloud State University, St. Cloud, Minnesota and was a member of Tau Kappa Epsilon fraternity.
 He was also a member of the fraternity staff, visiting chapters in the midwestern and northeastern United States.

 Seminary and priesthood

 He attended Saint Paul Seminary School of Divinity, at the University of St. Thomas, St. Paul, Minnesota.
 On May 30, 1992, he was ordained a Roman Catholic priest, for the Archdiocese of Saint Paul and Minneapolis.

 Vakoc's first assignment was as associate pastor at St. Charles Borromeo Church, in St. Anthony, Minn.
 (1992–1993).
 He later served as associate pastor of St. John Neumann Church, in Eagan, Minn.
 (1993–1996).
 He left that post to join the Army.